Tour Code: 5936P13

 While the hugely popular 'Game of Thrones' TV series, adapted from George Martin’s 'A Song of Ice and Fire' novels, is filmed all over Europe, many of the key locations are based in Northern Ireland.
 During this 9-hour trip you will get the chance to see seven iconic sites from seasons one through four, including Dragonstone, Lordsport Harbour, and the Giants Causeway, with guidance from your very own Maester.
 The Maester, a local guide and fan of both the books and TV series, will discuss information from the Game of Thrones series, recalling incredible tales of legend and local history that could come right out of the books.

 Meet in the morning in central Belfast.
-After departing the city you’ll take a short stop at a location from season six where Arya falls in the water after being stabbed, before heading off to the caves where Red Priestess Melisandre of Asshai gave birth to her murderous shadow assassin.
+Your tour led by a guide who has appeared in the show itself will make its first stop at a location from season six where Arya falls in the water after being stabbed.
+You will then head off to the caves where Red Priestess Melisandre of Asshai gave birth to her murderous shadow assassin.
 Remember that the night is dark and full of terrors.

 Lunch (at own expense) will be taken in the small coastal town of Ballycastle, hometown of actor Conleth Hill, who plays Varys, Master of Whisperers, and Michelle Fairley, who played Catelyn Stark.